What Is The Penalty For Late Payment Of VAT In 2025?

 - ADVERTISEMENT -

 For the cleanest and most seamless payment process, it pays to pull a VAT statement on the day (or very close to the day) you intend to make payment.
-This makes certain that you are paying all outstanding amounts, including penalties and fees, rather than just the initial amount due.
-Additionally, you will see each outstanding month, and its penalty fees and interest, shown clearly with the original PRN on the statement.
+This ensures you pay all outstanding amounts, including penalties and fees, rather than just the initial amount due.
+Additionally, you will see each outstanding month and its penalty fees and interest clearly shown with the original PRN on the statement.

 Alternatively, if SARS cannot match the payment to the return it relates to, they will simply backdate the payment to the oldest overdue amount on the account.
-While both of these situations are easily remediable by getting in contact with SARS, it does make for an overall messy statement of account and may leave you showing as non-tax-compliant on the system when you have settled all overdue amounts.
+While both of these situations are easily remediable by contacting SARS, they do make for an overall messy statement of account and may leave you showing as non-tax-compliant on the system when you have settled all overdue amounts.

 What Interest Is Charged On Late VAT Payments?